MarcelMorningstar/MarcelMorningstar/README.md

-### Hi there, I'm Roland - aka [MarcelMorningstar] 👋
+### Hi there, I'm Roland 👋

 ## I'm a Developer!!

 - 👨‍🎓 I’m currently learning everything! 😹
-- 🥅 2023 Goals: To upskill as much as I can.
+- 🥅 2025 Goals: To upskill as much as I can.
 - ⚡ Fun fact: I love motorcycles.

 ### Connect with me: